oicr-gsi/shesmu/docs/plugin-vidarr.md

 `"timeout"` defines the HTTP connection timeout for fetching information from Vidarr, in minutes.

+If you wish to configure a Vidarr instance so that caches can be built from its data but workflow actions cannot be built and workflow runs cannot be submitted, add the following field to the configuration file:

+    "canSubmit": false

+If this field is not provided, Shesmu will by default build all actions and caches for this Vidarr instance.

 The Vidarr plugin provides an input format: `vidarr_analysis` which provides the analysis provenance data.
 To use this input format add the fields to the configuration file as follows: